xpertopensourcegh/harness-core-ui/src/framework/layout/README.md

 - `BasicLayout` (referred in Modules as `Layout.BasicLayout`): This layout is usually used in unauth pages like Login, Reset Password, Activate Account, etc...
 It has only the Harness banner on top.

+- `NoSubNavLayout` (referred in Modules as `Layout.NoSubNavLayout`): This layout is the same as `DefaultLayout` but only shows module and has no sub-nav.

 # Note

 `BasicLayout` is not implemented yet.